Dastan75/Backend-Service-API-Demo/README.md

 To do
 ------

-Make a interface with React to manage the profiles and routes Use Redis
+Make a interface with React to manage the profiles and routes.

+Use Redis.

 My link
 ------